Flying While On Your Period

-To your body, “stress” is anything that throws its systems out of their usual routine and subtle changes to your daily pattern, such as waking up really early one day and then sleeping late the next night, or getting anxious about an upcoming trip, can have a small effect on your melatonin and cortisol levels, the two primary hormones that control your cycle.
-When the levels of either of two hormones change, your ovulation schedule can shifts, meaning your period might arrive later or earlier than expected.
+To your body, 'stress' is anything that throws its systems out of their usual routine and subtle changes to your daily pattern, such as waking up really early one day and then sleeping late the next night, or getting anxious about an upcoming trip, can have a small impact on your melatonin and cortisol levels — the two primary hormones that control your cycle.
+When the levels of either melatonin or cortisol changes, your ovulation schedule can shifts, meaning your period might arrive later or earlier than expected.

 Should I be worried if my menstrual cycle changes after flying?